Senior Curriculum

 English and the Community

-This course is for students who would like to further develop their reading, writing and interpretation skills, focusing on those that would be beneficial for the workplace.
-This course has some flexbility, offering learning from both unit and achievement standards.
+This course is for students who would like to further develop their reading, writing and interpretation skills, focusing on those that would be beneficial for the workplace or life beyond school.
+This course has some flexibility, offering learning from both unit and achievement standards that teach practical skills that will also help support learning across the curriculum.
+This course may also suit students who are partially through gaining their UE literacy and would like to continue with this as part of their pathway.

 Entry Guidelines: No entry guidelines